fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 ## Configure

 After the installation, edit three files: ```manager.conf```, ```federation.conf``` and ```infrastructure.conf```.
-Each file contains proprerties for different aspects of
-Fogbow Manager, like interoperability, cloud infrastructure, managment processes and others.
+Each file contains properties for different aspects of Fogbow Manager, like interoperability, cloud infrastructure, management processes and others.
 The ```federation.conf``` will define how this installation of Fogbow Manager interacts with other installations, the rules for the barter of resources and how users will authenticate themselves to use it.
 The ```manager.conf``` contains properties for the FM to control his own execution, like, where to save/load database files, time intervals for monitors execution, configurations about the Fogbow Reverse Tunnel, etc. The ```infrastructure.conf``` has all necessary configurations for FM to work with the cloud infrastructure.
-At this point there are configurations for Computer Cloud API, Strage Cloud API, Network Cloud API, properties for authentication on the local Cloud, the Image Store functionality and other properties for usage of cloud.
+At this point there are configurations for Computer Cloud API, Storage Cloud API, Network Cloud API, properties for authentication on the local Cloud, the Image Store functionality and other properties of the cloud.

-Each properties files will be explained in separate sections.
+Each properties file will be explained in separate sections.

 ## Federation properties